stac-extensions/ml-aoi/README.md

 This document explains the ML AOI Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

 An Item and Collection extension to provide labeled training data for machine learning models.
-This extension relies on but is distinct from existing `label` extension.
+This extension relies on but is distinct from the existing `label` extension.
-STAC items using `label` extension link label assets with the source imagery for which they are valid, often as result of human labelling effort.
+STAC items using the `label` extension link label assets with the source imagery for which they are valid, often as result of human labelling effort.
-By contrast STAC items using `ml-aoi` extension link label assets with raster items for each specific machine learning model is being trained.
+By contrast STAC items using `ml-aoi` extension link label assets with raster items for each specific machine learning model that is being trained.

 In addition to linking labels with feature items the `ml-aoi` extension addresses some of the common configurations for ML workflows.
-The use of this extension is intended to make model training process reproducible as well as providing model provenance once the model is trained.
+The use of this extension is intended to make the model training process reproducible as well as providing model provenance once the model is trained.

 ## Item Properties and Collection Fields